emw8105/emw8105/README.md

 # Hello there!! 👋
 I'm Evan, a current student at UTD pursuing a Master's in Computer Science.
-My GitHub is a hub for all my projects—academic, professional, and personal.
-While some of my work spans different emails, I've consolidated everything here to showcase the diversity of my skills and interests.
-In school, I primarily used Java/C++ with some Assembly, but the remainder of my endeavors have built a strong foundation in a fun mix of languages and tools.
+This page is a collection of some of my projects (academic, professional, and personal), as well as a consolidation of work I've done on a few different emails.
+In school, I primarily used Java/C++ with some Assembly so some programs are using those.
+However, for personal projects with more freedom, I enjoy web development using Javascript and other supporting technologies, as well as Python.
+I'm very interested in full-stack web dev, cloud, API design, system architecture, and all sorts of branches of software development that I've come across when making some cool things.

-Feel free to explore my projects, and don’t hesitate to reach out if you see something that sparks your interest.
-Collaboration and learning are at the heart of what I do, and I'm always open to new ideas and challenges!
+Feel free to explore my projects, and don’t hesitate to reach out if you see something that sparks your interest (or if you have any ideas 😎).
+I love collaborating and learning, and I'm always open to new challenges and fresh perspectives!!

 ## 🛠️ Languages and Tools
 ### Professional Experience